-The programme requires students to develop a creative 'mind-set' of independence, versatility, adaptability and innovation.
-This 'mind-set' is the basis upon which graduates can evolve their 'skill set' in response to the changing demands in the worlds of work and professional practice.
-This skill set comprises highly developed levels of professional awareness, critical and creative thinking, articulacy and literacy, cultural entrepreneurialism and the ability to exploit in-demand practical skills in different contexts.
+The programme requires students to develop a creative mind-set of independence, versatility, adaptability and innovation.
+This mind-set is the basis upon which graduates can evolve their skill set in response to the changing demands of worlds of work and professional practice.
+This skills set comprises highly developed levels of professional awareness, critical and creative thinking, articulacy and literacy, cultural entrepreneurialism and the ability to exploit in-demand practical skills in different contexts.

-In Levels 5 and 6, you will have opportunities to develop your learning through external engagement, work based learning opportunities such as internships and live projects with industry professionals.
-As part of the Art and Design suite of programmes, you will have access to well-established study abroad opportunities within influential institutions worldwide.
+In Levels 5 and 6, you will have opportunities to develop your learning through external engagement: work based learning opportunities such as internships and live projects with industry professionals.
+As part of the Art and Design suite of programmes, you will be able to apply to well-established study abroad opportunities within influential institutions worldwide.

 Assessment in the programme is centred on the development of your portfolio which captures the range and diversity of your work, both practically and critically, and helps you to make connections between different aspects of your practice.
 Self, peer, tutor and professional assessments provide an ongoing dialogue about your work.
-You will have regular one-to-one and small group tutorials which look in depth at your practice and agree feedforward actions with your academic tutor, enabling you to focus and direct your learning.
+You will have regular one to one and small group tutorials which look in depth at your practice and agree feedforward actions with your academic tutor enabling you to focus and direct your learning.

-Illustration is situated within a supportive studio culture, with regular exhibitions and shared learning and social activities.
+Photography is situated within a supportive studio culture, with regular exhibitions and shared learning and social activities.
 Trips to exhibitions and major cultural cities are a regular feature throughout all three levels of the programme.
 Subsidised international trips to key cities enable you to enrich your cultural sources and references.

 At the end of the programme you will mount a graduate exhibition for the public and industry.
-You will also have the opportunity to exhibit your work in national graduate exhibitions such as New Designers.
+You will also have the opportunity to exhibit your work in national graduate exhibitions such as Free Range in London.